vorachet/bash-cli-template/README.md

 #     DOMAIN_CMD_OPTIONS[]
 #     DOMAIN_OPTION_INPUT_DESC[]

+# Step 2/5.
+Create a set of shell functions corresponding to the value you defined in DOMAIN_OPTION_NAME[]
+#     - You have to understand the concept of DOMAIN_OPTION_DATA_TYPE[]

+# Step 3/5.
+Define mandatory parameters on each command.

+# Step 4/5.
+Define optional parameters on each command.

-# Step 2/2.
+# Step 5/5.
 Add "source ./base.sh" at the end of your script
 source ./base.sh

-# DONE!  ./mycli.sh  is ready!
+# DONE!
 ```
-# Learning by example
+# Learning by examples

 ## helloworld CLI script

-The complete example code of this helloworld CLI script is available in examples folder.
+The code example of the helloworld CLI script is available in examples folder.

 You can run the helloworld CLI script with the following steps.